viveknshetty24-rgb/Basics-of-C-Programming/conditionals/README.md

 - vote_eligibility.c – checks whether a person is eligible to vote based on age using if-else condition.
 - even_odd.c – checks whether a number is even or odd using if else condition.
+- if.c – checks whether a number is greater than 5 using an if condition.